castillohair/enhancer-design/design/README.md

 3. **Main sequence design function**.
 This function runs Fast SeqProp or trains DENs to generate sequences, makes and saves predictions using both the design and validation models, and creates various plots to analyze the generated sequences.
 4. **Entry point** which parses command-line arguments and runs the main design function.

-Note that most optimization-related arguments provided to Fast SeqProp and DEN are not currently exposed to the command-line API.
-Thus, if needed, these have to be changed by modifying their values in the code.
+Note that most optimization-related arguments provided to Fast SeqProp and DEN are not currently exposed to the command-line API, and would need to be modified inside the code if needed.

 ## `dhs64_single_fsp.py`